Jortuk/SFIA-1/README.md

 ### On-going Changes <a name="changes"></a>
 ![](Documentation/images/updated_trello_board.PNG)

 As project development went on, I made some modifications to the Trello Board.
 First, the MoSCoW (Must have, Should have, Could have, Would have) method was implemented to prioritise which tasks were the most important to complete, from most to least important.
-Note, names such as 'Could Haves' and 'Would Haves' did not mean they might have not made it into the project, they were only for prioritisation purposes.
+Note, names such as 'Could Haves' and 'Would Haves' did not mean they might not have made it into the project, they were for prioritisation purposes only.
 Second, tasks that had been completed were moved to the 'Done' column, as shown above.
 Lastly, a bug was encountered when creating a MySQL foreign key.
 However, this issue was resolved and labelled as 'FIXED'.

 ### Final Board <a name="finalboard"></a>
 ![](Documentation/images/final_trello_board.PNG)

-By the project due date (26th May), all of the User Stories had been met, and issues were fixed and near to none.
+By the project due date (26th May), all of the User Stories had been met, and issues were fixed.
 However, integration testing using Selenium had not been completed.
 Unfortunately, this was a result of the testing not being fully conducted because of time restrictions toward the end of the project.

 ## Risk Assessment <a name="risk"></a>
 Due to the size of my risk assessment being too big to turn into a .PNG, the link for it can be found <a href="https://drive.google.com/open?id=1P-GaIPDCMVp0goVafJUdVP-oQIsWDpqf">here</a>.
 The 'Likelihood' and 'Impact' columns are rated on a scale of 1 (low) to 5 (high).
 The assessment encompasses the following types of risks: Time Management, Computer-related Injuries, Security and Other.